mir-group/nequip/docs/guide/config.md

 ## Variable interpolation

-NequIP uses the [Hydra library](https://hydra.cc/) for configurations, which is built on top of the [OmegaConf](https://omegaconf.readthedocs.io) YAML configuration library.
+NequIP uses the [Hydra library](https://hydra.cc/) for configurations, which is built on top of the {mod}`omegaconf` YAML configuration library.
 OmegaConf offers a powerful [variable interpolation](https://omegaconf.readthedocs.io/en/latest/usage.html#variable-interpolation) feature, which includes special "functions" that can be called in variable interpolation expressions.
 These "functions" are called ["resolvers"](https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#resolvers).
 Hydra provides [built-in resolvers](https://hydra.cc/docs/1.3/configure_hydra/intro/#resolvers-provided-by-hydra) that allow you to interpolate the run name or output directory into the config.

 NequIP also registers a number of custom resolvers to allow users to do basic integer arithmetic directly in the config file: